Arunvenkat0/param/README.md

 ## Storefront test automation

 Within the folder `storefront_automation` you can find a complete testsuite of automated storefront tests created with the XLT Script Developer Firefox Addon.
+Watch this [screencast](http://youtu.be/Ykx4DcKo-mc) for a quick start.

 The documentation of the test suite can be found in `storefront_automation/doc/testcases_manual.html`.
 It also explains how to create a new version of the documentation based on your latest changes.